DilaveshKanz/IITM-Nexus/README.md

 ## 📖 About

-**IITMNexus** is designed as the next-generation alternative to tools like AceGrade, centralizing everything students need in one place.
+**IITMNexus** is designed as the next-generation alternative to tools like AceGrade & Quizspace, centralizing everything students need in one place.

 Currently under **active development** to serve the IIT Madras BS Data Science community.